 2.3 Time Selection

-Select Display Period to choose between yesterday, the last 7 days, or the last 30 days.
+Select Display Period to choose between yesterday, the last 7 days, the last 30 days or custom date.
 By definition, any comparison data uses the previous identical time selection.
 It helps the user to get more updates about your Query View.
 You can select the time period.

 1. Click on the date range box.